jjeevithas/E-Commerce-Product-Recommendation-System/README.md

 * **Recall@10**
 * **NDCG@10**

-This approach makes the evaluation more realistic because future interactions are not used while training the model.
+This approach makes the evaluation more realistic because future interactions are not used during training.

 ## 📁 Dataset